 Delta SkyMiles® Platinum American Express Card

-Best for: Delta frequent fliers who want a small boost to elite status through spending and to earn SkyMiles with everyday purchases.
+Best for: The Delta SkyMiles® Platinum American Express Card is best for frequent fliers who want a boost to elite status through spending and to earn SkyMiles with everyday purchases.

-Welcome offer: Earn 90,000 bonus miles after spending $3,000 within the first three months.
+Welcome offer: Earn 90,000 bonus miles after spending $4,000 within the first six months.
 Earn up to 20,000 Medallion Qualification Miles (MQMs) toward elite status after spending $50,000 on purchases in a calendar year (10,000 MQMs after each $25,000 spent, up to two times per year).
-Note that this spending also counts toward Medallion Qualifying Dollars (MQDs) insomuch that a MQD Waiver is achieved after spending $25,000.
+Note that this spending also counts toward Medallion Qualifying Dollars (MQDs) insomuch that an MQD Waiver is achieved after spending $25,000.